 In The Spring of 2015, NSYF joined The Cbicagoland Youth Football League (TCYFL).
 TCYFL is the largest independent youth football league in America and the leader in implementing rules and techniques that maximize the safety of the game.

-Today, over 250 youth and their families from all social-economic background are part of the most progressive youth football program in the City of Chicago.
+Today, youth and their families from all social and economic backgrounds are part of the most respected youth football program in the City of Chicago.